8:00-8:30 a.m.: Networking

-Welcome – with Jennifer Marks, Editor-in-Chief, Home Textiles Today
+Welcome – Jennifer Marks, Editor-in-Chief, Home Textiles Today

 U.S. Cotton Leaps Ahead: How Brands and Stakeholders Can Get Involved – Panel Discussion

 New initiatives are underway to map the entirety of U.S. cotton production for complete transparency, accelerate sustainability benchmarks and amplify U.S. availability of BCI cotton.
-Learn more about what’s happened and how to take part from our panel of experts from the U.S. Cotton Protocol, Better Cotton Initiative, Supima and Oritain.
+Learn more about what’s happening and how to take part from our panel of experts from the U.S. Cotton Protocol, Better Cotton Initiative and Supima.

 Textile Circularity Looks to Scale in the U.S.

 Accelerating Circularity Inc. – a new venture funded by a grant from the Walmart Foundation and operating with support from Gap Inc, Nike, Target and VF Corporation – is preparing to launch a pilot textile recycling system on the East Coast.
-Project Fellow Sarah Coulter will share findings from the organization’s new “Research & Mapping Report” along with information about how stakeholders in the textiles supply chain can get involved.
+Research Analyst Janel Twogood will share findings from the organization’s new “Research & Mapping Report” along with information about how stakeholders in the textiles supply chain can get involved.

 Product Claims – Opportunities and Minefields – Panel Discussion

 Did you know that a product claim made online is as vulnerable to running afoul of regulations as a product claim made on a label?
 As innovations around cooling, antimicrobial and antiviral are pouring into the market, new testing protocols are being created to validate their attributes.
-Dr. Min Zhu, SGS North America’s Technical Director for Softlines in US & Canada, will discuss the considerations and unintended consequences around new technologies.
-She will be joined by a client, who will share their product journey.
+Dr. Min Zhu, with SGS North America, will discuss the considerations and unintended consequences around new technologies, and Debra H. Taylor, with Hollander Sleep Products, will share the company’s product journey.

 Advances in Odor-Free Textiles